Sebastian4090/FaceSpotterAI/README.md

 # FaceSpotterAI
-Spots and marks face on picture you give address to!
+Spots and marks faces on picture you enter url address to!

 To start: